ADVANTAGES FOR INJECTION MOLDING

 3 - Uniform wall thickness requirement

-While there are no wall thickness restrictions, the goal is usually to choose the thinnest wall possible.
+The goal is usually to choose the thinnest wall possible.
 Thinner walls use less material which reduces cost and take less time to cool, reducing cycle time.
 Keeping walls from being too thick is important to prevent inconsistencies in the cooling process resulting in defects like sink marks.
 A good rule of thumb is to keep walls less than or equal to 4mm thick.
-The thicker the walls the more material you will use, the longer the cycle time will be and the higher the cost per part will be.
-Conversely, if wall thickness is any thinner than 1mm or so you might experience trouble filling the mold tool.
+Conversely, if wall thickness is any thinner than 1mm or so, you might experience trouble filling the mold tool.
 Designers can compensate for this potentiality by using a material with a higher melt flow index like Nylon which is often suitable for walls as thin as 0.5mm.

 4 - Financial Considerations